aditygrg2/gemini-api-dev-competition/README.md

         "$date": "2024-06-18T17:20:12.987Z"
       },
       "estimated_delivery_time": "19/06/24 , by 9 PM",
-      "last_location_update": "Panipat , Haryana"
+      "last_location_update": "Panipat, Haryana"
     }
   ],
   "subscription_status": false
 }
 ```

-### Model failed to think the solution and transfers the call to agent
+### Model failed to think of a solution and transferred the call to an agent

 - [Audio Link](sample-audios/3Failed_And_Transferred.mp3)

-Not everytime model is able to provide the solution, in that case the call is automatically transferred to agent, to not hamper user experience.
+Not every time the model can provide the solution, in that case, the call is automatically transferred to the agent, to not hamper the user experience.

 ### Multilingual?
 Yes!
-A hindi customer with not providing correct information.
+A Hindi customer with not providing correct information.

 - [Audio Link](sample-audios/4Multilingual_Incorrect_Pincode.mp3)

-Here, the user does not provide the correct pin code.
+Here, the user does not provide the correct PIN code.
 The verification of the customer is necessary so that the agent knows that he is talking to the correct person.

 ### Call Fallback

 - [Audio Link](sample-audios/5Fallback_Audio.mp3)

-If there is a network error, or anything unexpected happens.
+If there is a network error or anything unexpected happens.
 Fallback happens accordingly.

 ###